VETERINARY NURSING: LIFE STAGE ANESTHESIA CONSIDERATIONS IN DOGS AND CATS

 Becky Vaughan is a Certified Veterinary Technician and a Veterinary Technician Specialist (VTS) in Anesthesia/Analgesia and in Clinical Practice - Canine/Feline.
-After graduating from Manor College in Jenkintown, PA in 2002, Becky's career has taken her to General Practice and Specialty Surgery, Radiology and Dentistry services in Philadelphia, Vermont, and the Chicagoland area in a variety of patient care and leadership roles.
+After graduating from Manor College in Jenkintown, PA in 2002, Becky's career has taken her to General Practice and Specialty Surgery, Radiology, Dentistry, and Emergency services in Philadelphia, Vermont, and the Chicagoland area in a variety of patient care and leadership roles.

 Becky has lectured on anesthesia and dentistry topics throughout the US since 2006.
-She has contributed to magazines and VSPN on a number of topics, as well as being an instructor for VetMedTeam courses.
-Becky also is part of a Technician and Assistant Task Force for the VCA corporate Medical Operations division in an effort to improve and standardize support staff education nationwide.
+She has contributed to magazines, textbooks, and VSPN on a number of topics, as well as being an instructor for VetMedTeam courses.
+Becky also spent many years as part of a Technician and Assistant Task Force for the VCA corporate Medical Operations division in an effort to improve and standardize support staff education nationwide.

 Becky has a special interest in critical anesthesia, dentistry, and feline pain management.
+She loves working with all species of patients.
 She shares her home in Downers Grove, IL with her family and pets.